-- Keyboardists can control all their software synths, samplers, and sequencers-as well as effects-directly from the sliders, knobs and switches on their instruments. - Using their MIDI pedalboard, guitarists can freely switch between multiple amp/cabinet models and digital effects in real time without any audio glitching. - Singers can easily add compression, EQ and other desired effects to their vocals. - Live sound engineers can use Gig Performer to intercept audio coming from the FOH or monitor system, add desired effects processing, and then send the results directly back to the mixing board. - You can even run multiple Gig Performer instances simultaneously, allowing different members of a band to access different plugin setups independently!
+- Keyboardists can control all their software synths, samplers, and sequencers-as well as effects-directly from the sliders, knobs and switches on their instruments. - Using their MIDI pedalboards, guitarists can freely switch between multiple amp/cabinet models and digital effects in real time without any audio glitching. - Singers can easily add compression, EQ and other desired effects to their vocals. - Live sound engineers can use Gig Performer to intercept audio coming from the FOH or monitor system, add desired effects processing, and then send the results directly back to the mixing board.
+Gig Performer can simultaneously record multichannel audio from the mixing board for later processing and mixing in your favorite DAW. - You can even run multiple Gig Performer instances simultaneously, allowing different members of a band to access different plugin setups independently!